heidelpay/php-payment-api/README.md

 ## SECURITY ADVICE
 If you want to store the output of this library e.g. into a database, please make sure that your application takes care of sql injection, cross-site-scripting (xss) and so on.
-There is currently no build-in protection.
+There is currently no built-in protection.

 ## LICENSE